albespa/mhw1/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please contant me!
+If you have a suggestion that would make this better, please contact me!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>